vatsunlab/Feature_based_auditory_model/README.md

 ## Note: Stimuli and Mel_spect already contain guinea pig vocalization stimuli.
 To run the model on different stimuli, delete those subfolders and add different call types as subfolders inside "Stimuli".
 Then run
 1. create_stim_spectrogram.
 2. full_FBAM_model (after changing the variable "inclass_call_type", which sets the target/inclass call type.
-Al other calls are considered non-target/outclass).
+All other calls are considered non-target/outclass).